Updated: Feb 18, 2022

 Members of a great team don't stay stuck in their individual roles.
 They go beyond their individual roles when needed and step back to allow someone else to lead when there is an exploitable opening.
 They coordinate spontaneously (without any top-down authority) and, thus, instantly.
 In this way, a great team is not simply the sum of its members but far greater than that.
 In football, who goes for a goal depends on who has the best opening.
 Other players spontaneously become assisters.
 In all team sports, members are supposed to adapt to the situation at hand and do what's best for the team.
 Watch this link.

 Relationship and marriage are also team sports.
 When you get married, you are not just adding a person to your life but becoming a new entity, an entity that is distinct from and far greater than the sum of you and your partner.
 Neither party is supposed to dictate the other but engage in a harmonious spontaneity.
 It's like a duet.
-You create harmony by going back and forth to contribute towards the song rather than your song.
+You create harmony by going back and forth to contribute towards the song rather than just your part.
 There is no leader in a duet, nor is there a follower.
 The moment you try to dominate and take control, the duet becomes disharmony or just noise.